Preprocessing module#

 ) is also tolerated as an alias for"eye_states"

-).sampling_freq (float or int or str, optional) – Sampling frequency of the concatenated streams.
+).sampling_freq (numbers.Number or str, optional) – Sampling frequency of the concatenated streams.
 If numeric, the streams will be interpolated to this frequency.
-If
+If “min” (default), the lowest nominal sampling frequency of the selected streams will be used.
+If “max”, the highest nominal sampling frequency will be used.

-, the highest nominal sampling frequency will be used.interp_float_kind (str, optional) – Kind of interpolation applied on columns of float type, Defaults to
+interp_float_kind (str, optional) – Kind of interpolation applied on columns of

 .
 For details seescipy.interpolate.interp1d